Take This Hammer (film)

 Take This Hammer is a 1964 American documentary film produced and directed by KQED (TV)'s Richard O. Moore for National Educational Television in 1963.
-The film first aired on February 4, 1964, in the Bay Area, at 7:30pm on Ch.9 KQED.
+The film first aired on February 4, 1964, in the Bay Area, at 7:30 pm on Ch.9 KQED.

-It features KQED's mobile film unit following author and activist James Baldwin in the spring of 1963, as he's driven around San Francisco to meet with members of the local African American community.
-He is escorted by Youth For Service's Executive Director Orville Luster and trying to establish: "The real situation of Negroes in the city, as opposed to the image San Francisco would like to present."
+It features KQED's mobile film unit following author and activist James Baldwin in the spring of 1963, as he is driven around San Francisco to meet with members of the local African American community.
+He is escorted by Youth For Service's executive director Orville Luster and trying to establish: "The real situation of Negroes in the city, as opposed to the image San Francisco would like to present."
 He declares: "There is no moral distance ... between the facts of life in San Francisco and the facts of life in Birmingham.
 Someone's got to tell it like it is.
 And that's where it's at."
 Baldwin has frank exchanges with local people on the street and meets with community leaders in the Bayview and Western Addition neighborhoods.
 He also reflects on the racial inequality that African Americans are forced to confront and at one point tries to lift the morale of a young man, by expressing his conviction that: "There will be a Negro president of this country but it will not be the country that we are sitting in now."

-A 16mm print of Take This Hammer was digitally restored in 2009 by the San Francisco Bay Area Television Archive and screened at the San Francisco Museum of Modern Art in August with an introduction by Moore, who discussed the film with his cinematographer, Academy Award-winning documentary maker Irving Saraf.
+A 16 mm print of Take This Hammer was digitally restored in 2009 by the San Francisco Bay Area Television Archive and screened at the San Francisco Museum of Modern Art in August with an introduction by Moore, who discussed the film with his cinematographer, Academy Award-winning documentary maker Irving Saraf.